andrewferrier/wrapping.nvim/README.md

 ***

-This is a NeoVim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping modes when editing text-like files (e.g. text, Markdown, LaTeX, AsciiDoc, etc.).
-Typically one comes across some text-like files which have no hard carriage returns to wrap text - each paragraph is one long line (some Markdown files are like this).
+This is a NeoVim plugin designed to make it easy to use appropriate settings for 'soft' and 'hard' wrapping modes when editing text-like files (e.g. text, Markdown, LaTeX, AsciiDoc, etc.).
+Typically there are some text-like files which have no hard carriage returns to wrap text - each paragraph is one long line (some Markdown files are like this).
 Other files use "hard" wrapping (like this README, for example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).

-This plugin makes it easy to flip between the two when files are open, setting the relevant vim settings to make it "natural" to edit the file that way.
-It also attempts to detect the natural wrapping style of the file when first opening it if you use that feature (see below).
-It introduces the concept of a soft or hard 'mode' per-file.
-It does *not* support modifying the content of the file or converting between files of those types.
+`wrapping.nvim` attempts to detect the natural wrapping style of the file when first opening it, setting the relevant vim settings to make it "natural" to edit the file that way (this automatic detection can be disabled).
+It also makes it easy to toggle between the two on the occasion that the wrong mode is detected.
+It does *not* (currently) support modifying the content of the file or converting between files of those types.

 ## What the Soft / Hard Mode Affects

-At the moment, this plugin just sets the `textwidth` and `wrap/nowrap` settings (locally to the file's buffer) when switching between hard and soft wrapping modes.
+At the moment, this plugin sets the `textwidth` and `wrap/nowrap` settings (locally to the file's buffer) when switching between hard and soft wrapping modes.
 It will also re-map the `<Up>` and `<Down>` keys depending on the wrapping style, so they move by screen line in soft mode.
 I would welcome issues